Chehalis woman pleads guilty in Cowlitz County Superior Court on Friday to September 2021 Home Depot theft

 Alleged crimes

-Longview Officer Brian Durbin said the suspects allegedly stole an estimated $10,000 worth of items from Home Depot locations in Montana, Idaho, Oregon and Washington over the five days before their September 2021 arrest.
+Immediately after their arrest, Longview Officer Brian Durbin said the suspects allegedly stole an estimated $10,000 worth of items from Home Depot locations in Montana, Idaho, Oregon and Washington over five days.
 He said the three men arrested ran from officers.
 Morgan said Lawler remained on site and cooperated with police.

 People are also reading…